locaweb/ex-correios/README.md

 ## Getting started

-1 - Build one ore more package items.
+1 - Build one or more package items.

 ```elixir
 iex> package_item = ExCorreios.Shipping.Packages.PackageItem.new(%{